-The Bank estimates that net proceeds from the Primary Offer, based on an Offer Price of up to ₱[12.50] per Offer Share, will be approximately ₱[3,336.2 million] after deducting the applicable underwriting fees and commissions and expenses for the Primary Offer.
-The Bank intends to use the net proceeds from the Primary Offer to fund the Bank's lending activities and secondly, acquisition of investment securities, and finance capital expenditure requirements in connection with the upgrading of its ATM fleet and its core banking system.
+The Bank estimates that net proceeds from the Offer, based on an Offer Price of $\mathbb{P}12.00$ per Offer Share, will be approximately $\mathbb{P}3,202.4$ million after deducting the applicable underwriting fees and commissions and expenses for the Offer.
+The Bank intends to use the net proceeds from the Primary Offer to fund the Bank's lending activities and secondly, finance capital expenditure requirements in connection with the upgrading of its ATM fleet and its core banking system.
+Any remaining proceeds will be used for the acquisition of investment securities to meet regulatory liquidity requirements.

-Use of Proceeds Estimated Amounts Percentage Timing of Disbursement Lending Activities ₱1,800 million 54% 2022 Capital Expenditure ₱922 million 28% 2H2022 - 2026 Acquisition of investment securities Remaining Balance 18% 2022
+Use of Proceeds Estimated Amounts Percentage Timing of Disbursement Lending Activities ₱1,800 million 56% 2022 Capital Expenditure ₱922 million 29% 2H2022 - 2026 Acquisition of investment securities ₱480.4 million 15% 2022